 - Best-of-breed tool sets configured to desired client use cases, all coded to a single API

 - Knowledge of multiple terminology domains out of the box

 In addition, clients have access to the Health Language team of clinical informaticists who can rapidly assess needs and recommend optimal configuration for immediate results.

 When payers and provides deploy infrastructures and processes to achieve high data quality, they can more effectively extract value from the wealth of information that resides in free text.
 Speak to an expert to learn more about how the Health Language cNLP Solution can help your organization leverage unstructured text.

-Stay tuned for our next blog in the cNLP series, where we will dive into how cNLP can support healthcare organizations with increased accuracy and efficiency for quality measure reporting.
+Learn more in our next blog in the cNLP series, where we will dive into how cNLP can support healthcare organizations with increased accuracy and efficiency for quality measure reporting.